Jackson’s Bay, 1874-1879: Resolutely Untamed

 (Mr. Barff.)

-European settlers first waded through the chilly summer waves of Jackson’s Bay nearly 150 years ago.
+European settlers first waded through the chilly summer waves of Jackson’s Bay on 19 January 1875.

+We know the date.
 We know the names of the 23 men—many with families—who stepped onto its rocky shore.
-We know the date: 19 January 1875.
 We know they were promised a bright future.
 We do not know whether that particular day contributed to the more than 300 centimetres of rain that fell on 186 days that year.

 Originally from Scotland, England, Scandinavia, Canada and Germany, those first settlers were chosen for their experience as colonists in New Zealand, and were expected to pass on their knowledge to future immigrants.